Gajayme/printf/README.md

 ### How to use

-First things first you need to make the libftprintf.a All of makefile rules:
+First things first you need to make the libftprintf.a.

+All of makefile rules:

 | Rule | Function |